 However, a refusal to access should be made on reasonable grounds.
 Tenants can’t simply bar the landlord from the property without good reason.
 It is ultimately their property, after all.

-And if anything goes wrong
+If anything goes wrong

 As a tenant